-Trump says 'I will stay uninvolved' after slamming Sessions, Justice Dept
+Trump says 'I will stay uninvolved' after slamming Sessions, Justice Dept.

 “I will stay uninvolved and maybe that’s the best thing to do,” he said in the Fox interview.

-Sessions, a longtime U.S. senator and early supporter of Trump’s presidential bid, drew Trump’s ire when recused himself in March 2017 from issues involving the 2016 White House race.
+Sessions, a longtime U.S. senator and early supporter of Trump’s presidential bid, drew Trump’s ire when he recused himself in March 2017 from issues involving the 2016 White House race.

 That removed him from oversight of the federal special counsel’s investigation of Russia’s role in the election and whether Trump’s campaign worked with Moscow to influence the vote.